abossenbroek/CarND-Path-Planning-Project/README.md

 Below follows an explanation of how the paths are generated.

+_note_: we recommend to use the chrome extension [github mathjax](https://github.com/orsharir/github-mathjax) to read this documentation to render the math.

 ### Path generation
 To generate the paths the path planning module uses a finite state machine with corresponding cost functions.
 It also calculates the positions of the cars around itself through sensor fusion and first order polynomial.